 For instance, my first book, A Spectacular Secret: Lynching in American Life and Literature (2006), examines how literary depictions of anti-Black mob murders at the turn of the 20th century figure the violence as a trope of American modernity.
 Following from A Spectacular Secret, I prepared a Norton Critical Edition of James Weldon Johnson’s 1912 novel, The Autobiography of an Ex-Colored Man.
 That project reclaims Johnson’s novel as an important hinge linking African American modernism to Anglo-American modernism.
 As important, my research recovers the publishing history of Johnson’s novel, tracing its reprintings as a case study of the racial politics underpinning US publishing history’s developments in the first half of the twentieth century.

-My next monograph, Birth of the Cool: African American Literary Culture of the 1940s and 1950s, focuses on the regenerative aesthetic life that Jim Crow segregation gave rise to during the mid-20th century.
+My next monograph, Writing from the Lower Frequencies: African American Literature at Mid-Century, focuses on the regenerative aesthetic life that Jim Crow segregation gave rise to during the mid-20th century.
 How to explain the aesthetic cosmopolitanism of African American literature’s “lost generation”–those fabulous, brilliant writers of the post-World War II/pre-Civil Rights Movement era?
 What literary ecologies made those authors’ emergence and impact as a cohort both decisive and hard to classify?
-I want to think these questions through in relation to a Bourdieu-informed “field theory” of Black literary production during those decades.
+I want to think these questions through in relation to Pierre Bourdieu-informed “field theory” of Black literary production during those decades.